kj-13/Machine-Learning-2025/README.md

 ## Models

-Using the cleaned data we started bulding the models required ,the first is a predicitive model for user ratings and doing a user segmentaion analysis .
-The features (number of ratings , rating variability, and relese year) are combined with each movie's average rating.
+Using the cleaned data we started bulding the models required ,the first is a predicitive model -linear regression that predicts a movies average rating .
+The features are extracted from the movie_statistics  (total_ratings,unique_users,std_rating,min_rating,max_rating,year_of_release) are combined with movie's average rating.

 The dataset is then divided into two part (train-80% and test-20% ) then the test data (80%) was divided into two parts (training -75% and  validation-25%) then this was used to get a better analyisis of the data .